 Clive Swift played Jobel in the massively overrated Revelation of the Daleks and Mr Copper in the rightfully beloved Voyage of the Damned.
 He is, of course, most famous for his role as Richard (“RICHARD!”) in Keeping Up Appearances.
 In 2008, he gave a hilariously dyspeptic interview to Benjamin Cook from DWM.

-TARDIS Eruditorum’s Phil Sandifer hasn’t appeared here in the show notes for a while.
-Here’s his take on this story.
+TARDIS Eruditorum’s Elizabeth Sandifer hasn’t appeared here in the show notes for a while.
+Here’s her take on this story.